-8. Consider medication (last case scenario) under the consultation of your PCP.
+8. Consider medication (last case scenario) under the consultation of your Therapist or PCP.

 Your primary care physician is NOT a therapist.
 However, they are capable of identifying the symptoms of depression and generalized anxiety disorder.
 Your doctor will also know enough of your medical history to identify any red flags that disqualify using medication.
 (For example, a history of addiction.)

 9. Use any of these FREE tips in Our G&L Guide to Anxiety Relief.

 Check out our Comprehensive Guide to Anxiety Relief.
 I created this resource after years of therapy, research, and experience traveling in high-stress situations.
 I sought out experts when I needed actionable coping mechanisms for panic, anxiety, and chronic stress, and these are the tips I gathered.
 For example: Did you know that icing your wrists can help ward off a panic attack?

 This Comprehensive Anxiety Guide is meant to be scrolled and used as a reference that you can revisit in times of need.
 Bookmark it in your browser to keep it handy.

 10. Ask For a Sliding Scale Payment Model.

 As pragmatic people who like to save money, many of us often think, “Therapy is expensive; I’d rather save money for my vacation, a nice dinner, or getting a head start on next month’s rent!”
 But there is a difference between not wanting to pay for something and truly not having the means to pay for it.
 Consider this independently of your assessment that you can’t afford therapy.

 Therapy is one of the single greatest investments in one’s health and wellbeing that we can make.
 It works for a lot of people.
 Therapy helps people lead better lives, and you can’t put a price on this kind of happiness.